-- The original site has moved, and you want to send the user to where the site is now located;
+- The original site has moved, and you want to send the user to the most current location

-- You want to secure the information your are sending and receiving, so you switch your users over from using HTTP to HTTPs.
+- You want to secure the information you are sending and receiving by switching from HTTP to HTTPs

-However, there may be cases where you have unnecessary redirection on your site:
+However, there may be cases where you have unnecessary redirection on your site, including:

-- Using device-specific versions of your site: a mobile user navigating tohttp://example.com might be redirected to http://m.example.com/home);
+- Using device-specific versions of your site so a mobile user is redirected from example.com to m.example.com/home

 In the best-case scenario, redirection triggers one additional HTTP request-response cycle, which delays page rendering.
-In the worst-case scenario, it may result in multiple, round-trip request-response cycles including, but not just limited to, DNS lookup, TCP handshake, and TLS negotiation.
+In the worst-case scenario, redirection may result in multiple round-trip request-response cycles including, though not limited to, DNS lookup, TCP handshake, and TLS negotiation.

 Impact of HTTP Redirection

 As an example, we see that the preferred address to access the online edition of the New York Times is http://www.nytimes.com (we received an HTTP response code of 200 when requesting the site).
 Rigor’s waterfall chart shows that our request took 365 ms to complete.

 However, suppose we attempt to load the same site using a slightly different URL: http://nytimes.com (leaving off the www prefix).
 Rigor’s waterfall chart indicates that this address has been permanently moved (given that we received an HTTP response code of 301).

 Our request for the initial HTML required two steps.
 The first call was for the resource that we thought was located at http://nytimes.com.
 This step required 156 ms. We are then redirected to http://www.nytimes.com, which took 365 ms. Because of the redirection, our total HTML request, download, and render time took an additional 156 ms – for a total of 521 ms.